Centre for Clinical Treatment Research

 Scope of funding

-- You can apply for a maximum of NOK 160 million distributed over an eight-year period.
+- You can apply for a maximum of NOK 160 million distributed over an eight-year period, distributed with a maximum of NOK 100 million in the first 5 years and a maximum of NOK 60 million in the last 3 years.
 The funding for the last three years will be decided on the basis of the outcome of a mid-term evaluation of the centre.

 - The center can apply to the Research Council for NOK 12-20 million per year.